 Sadly, the majority of low-income kids who depend on subsidized nutrition programs during the school year do not have the same access to a free meal during the summer.

-As a result, they can starve their bodies and their minds of necessary nutrition, compromising their physical and emotional development and delaying their academic performance by up to two months at the start of the school year.
+The resulting hunger can have an overwhelming effect on their physical, emotional and social development and delay their academic performance by up to two months at the start of the school year.

-Just as learning does not end when school lets out, neither does a child’s need for good nutrition to sustain their physical, emotional and social development.
+Just as learning does not end when school lets out, neither does a child’s need for good nutrition.

 But it’s more than a meal.